Toni Kellar, Director, Roots To Rhythm™

 Substitute Teacher, K-12 (2002-2003).
 Regularly served as substitute teacher for all grade levels, including special needs, for Guernsey, Noble, and Belmont County schools, Ohio.

+Photo Editor of Assignments and Origination, The Hartford Courant (1991-2001).
+Member of management team for staff of 21 photographers at Connecticut's largest daily newspaper with 10 daily zoned editions.
+Coordinated logistics for local, national, and international coverage, including staff scheduling, access, and deadline considerations.
+Served as central communication position between editors, reporters, bureaus, photographers, page designers, story subjects, officials, and the public.
 Coordinated breaking news coverage.
 Developed and chose visual content for Page 1; local, national, and international news; and special projects.
 On team to receive “Overall Excellence in Editing” award in the Pictures of the Year International contest, the highest picture editing award offered by the National Press Photographers Association (NPPA), in 2000 and 2001; also on team to receive “World's Best Designed Newspaper” in Society for News Design's (SND) 2000 international contest.
 Individual awards from NPPA, SND.

-Photographic consultant, Towery Publishing (1999).
-Coordinated photographic content, coverage, editing, and promotions for “Hartford: New England Renaissance,” a 288-page high-quality, hardcover
+Photographic Consultant, Towery Publishing (1999).
+Coordinated photographic content, coverage, editing, and promotions for “Hartford: New England Renaissance,” a 288-page high-quality, hardcover photo essay book featuring Hartford, Conn., and its surrounding communities.

-Jeffersonian; Ohio University Post; and Athens magazine (Ohio).
+Staff Photojournalist (1981-1991).
+New Milford Times (Connecticut); Fort Wayne Journal-Gazette (Indiana); Muskegon Chronicle (Michigan); Cambridge Daily Jeffersonian; Ohio University Post; and Athens magazine (Ohio).
 Provided photojournalistic coverage of local, national, and international news.
 Wrote occasional news stories and columns.
-Awards from National Press Photographers Association (NPPA), Connecticut News Photographers (CNP), and Indiana News Photographers Association
+Awards from National Press Photographers Association (NPPA), Connecticut News Photographers (CNP), and Indiana News Photographers Association (INPA).

-Academic Recognition, Ohio University (1985): Cum Laude; Most Outstanding Visual Communication
+Academic Recognition, Ohio University (1985): Cum Laude; Most Outstanding Visual Communication Student.

 COMMUNITY SERVICE:

-Member, Cambridge/Guernsey County Visitors & Convention
+Cambridge / Guernsey County Visitors & Convention Bureau

-Member, Eastern Ohio Art Guild
+Eastern Ohio Art Guild -- Member (2004-2013)

-Member, Percussive Arts Society (PAS) Recreational Drumming Committee
+Percussive Arts Society (PAS) Recreational Drumming Committee -- Member (2006-2007)

-Member, Noble Local School District Action Planning
+Noble Local School District Action Planning Committee -- Member (2006)

-Volunteer, Girl Scouts; Hartford (CT) Corporate Neighbors Program; Girls, Inc.; Literacy Volunteers; and Big Brothers/Big Sisters.
-(1987-2005)
+Girl Scouts; Hartford (CT) Corporate Neighbors Program; Girls, Inc.; Literacy Volunteers; and Big Brothers/Big Sisters -- Volunteer (1987-2005)

 PROFESSIONAL DEVELOPMENT TRAININGS